 Illegal Pet Trade

 Though infant orangutans are extremely cute, they make very bad pets.
-All wild animals quickly outgrow being dependent, cuddly infants and grow into dangerous and unmanageable, very strong adults, completely unsuitable as pets.
+All wild animals quickly outgrow being dependent, and cuddly infants quickly grow into dangerous and unmanageable adults.
+Wild animals are completely unsuitable as pets.

 Orangutans may be hunted for food either from ignorance of the law, or in disregard of the law because of hunger and/or poverty.
 As human settlement encroaches on the forest, often wild orangutans are tempted to eat the fruit in human gardens and farms – this creates conflict and often the orangutans are, somewhat understandably, thought of as pests.
 When adult females are killed, the babies can be sold, and the skulls of the dead may be used to create souvenirs that are sold illegally throughout Kalimantan.

 These conditions are further aggravated by periods of extreme weather such as the prolonged El Nino of 2015.
 Fires raged through East Kalimantan, Indonesia on the Island of Borneo for over 9 months.
 Smoke from the fires was a health hazard for countries as far away as Singapore and Malaysia.
 Hundreds of thousands of acres of forest in Kalimantan were destroyed leaving many wild orangutans homeless and desperately seeking refuge in village fruit trees and plantations.
-These orangutans are not welcome and many have been killed or mutilated or eaten by starving people whose rice crops failed two years consecutively.
+These orangutans are not welcome by the locals and many have been killed, mutilated, or eaten by starving people whose rice crops failed two years consecutively.
 Once the fires started, the peat and coal deposits common to the island caused further ignition and escalated the fires.

 Barely on the public radar a decade ago, today palm oil is indeed the biggest threat to the future of orangutans.
 For details about this rapidly growing threat, and to learn more about what you can do to help slow the onslaught of unchecked palm oil production, please read the items to avoid page.